TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 cmake -GNinja -DCMAKE_OSX_ARCHITECTURES=arm64 -DCMAKE_OSX_DEPLOYMENT_TARGET=15 -B freerdp-build -S ../ -DCMAKE_BUILD_TYPE=Debug -DCMAKE_SKIP_INSTALL_ALL_DEPENDENCY=ON -DCMAKE_INSTALL_PREFIX=./install/ -DWITH_SERVER=OFF -DWITH_SAMPLE=OFF -DWITH_PLATFORM_SERVER=OFF -DUSE_UNWIND=OFF -DWITH_SWSCALE=OFF -DWITH_FFMPEG=OFF -DWITH_WEBVIEW=OFF -DWITH_PROXY=OFF -DWITH_SMARTCARD_PCSC=ON -DWITH_KRB5=ON -DWITH_KRB5_NO_NTLM_FALLBACK=ON -DWITH_DEBUG_NLA=ON -DWITH_PKCS11=ON -DWITH_PROXY_MODULES=OFF -DCMAKE_C_FLAGS="-I/opt/homebrew/include/SDL2/" -DCMAKE_CXX_FLAGS="-I/opt/homebrew/include/SDL2/" -DKRB5_ROOT_CONFIG=/opt/homebrew/opt/krb5/bin/krb5-config
 ```

-- `-DWITH_SMARTCARD_PCSC=OFF` - we do not need it because we use the costom `pcsc-lite` wrapper.
+- `-DWITH_SMARTCARD_PCSC=OFF` - we do not need it because we use the custom `pcsc-lite` wrapper.
 We do not need the built-in one.
 - `-DWITH_KRB5=OFF` - we do not use MIT KRB5, so it is not needed.
 We use `sspi-rs`'s Kerberos implementation.
 - `-DWITH_PKCS11=ON` - it is needed for the smart card logon.
-FreeRDP uses PKCS11 module to find the user's certificate on the smart card, obtain a reader name, container name, and all other smart card credentials (see [Scard credentials](#scard-credentials) section).
+FreeRDP uses a PKCS11 module to find the user's certificate on the smart card, obtain a reader name, container name, and all other smart card credentials (see [Scard credentials](#scard-credentials) section).

 # Demo